Introduction

 In a subsequent study, the authors tested the efficacy of a lower dose of the probiotic in the same population.
 Compared to a placebo, a dose of 10 million CFU ended watery diarrhea sooner; however, a dose of 10 billion CFU provided an even quicker recovery, leading the authors to conclude that supplementation has a dose-dependent effect.[43]

 In a community-based study, investigators fed children a probiotic beverage containing L. reuteri or a control beverage for 14 weeks.
-The authors reported a reduction in the number of children who developed diarrhea in the probiotic group (77 children out of 120) compared to the control group (90 children out of 119), demonstrating the efficacy of daily probiotic supplementation in the prevention of childhood diarrhea.[41]
+The authors reported a reduction in the number of children who developed diarrhea in the probiotic group (77 children out of 120) compared to the control group (90 children out of 119), demonstrating the efficacy of daily probiotic supplementation in preventing childhood diarrhea.[44]

 A second study of daily supplementation confirmed these results.
 Researchers administered a probiotic supplement containing 100 million CFU of L. reuteri DSM 17938 to children aged 3 to 36 months for three months with an additional three-month follow-up.
-Supplementation with the probiotic significantly reduced the number of cases of diarrhea and respiratory illness after three months of supplementation.
-This effect persisted for an additional three months following the end of supplementation, establishing a long-lasting effect on the body.
-The authors also reported a significant reduction in the number of doctor visits, antibiotic use, absenteeism from school, and parental absenteeism from work.[44]
+Supplementation with the probiotic significantly reduced the number of diarrhea and respiratory illness cases after three months of supplementation.
+This effect persisted for a further three months following the end of supplementation, establishing a long-lasting effect on the body.
+The authors also reported a significant reduction in doctor visits, antibiotic use, absenteeism from school, and parental absenteeism from work.[47]

-A later review of eight randomized controlled trials confirmed the beneficial effects of L. reuteri supplementation in reducing the duration of diarrhea and preventing the occurrence of community-acquired diarrheal illness.[45]
+A later review of eight randomized controlled trials confirmed that L. reuteri supplementation reduces diarrhea duration and prevents community-acquired diarrheal illness.[48]

 Conclusions

-Lactobacillus reuteri has demonstrated a plethora of unique biological effects across a wide range of clinical and non-clinical research that seemingly converge on a few key mechanisms, including strengthening the gut barrier and immune system, improving metabolism, and protecting infants from digestive diseases, among others.
-In future research, probiotic supplementation may be guided by more advanced algorithms that are able to tailor treatments to individuals.
-These cocktails of probiotics and prebiotics may be used to eradicate specific harmful species while encouraging helpful bacteria to grow.
+Lactobacillus reuteri has demonstrated a plethora of unique biological effects across a wide range of clinical and non-clinical research that seemingly converge on a few fundamental mechanisms, including strengthening the gut barrier and immune system, improving metabolism, and protecting infants from digestive diseases, among others.
+In future research, probiotic supplementation may be guided by more advanced algorithms that can tailor treatments to individuals.
+These cocktails of probiotics and prebiotics may eradicate specific harmful species while encouraging helpful bacteria to grow.
 L. reuteri is an interesting microbe, not only for its discrete effects shown across a wide variety of studies but also due to its growing popularity for home-based culturing yogurt.

 L. Reuteri FAQs